KuldeepSinh/js-jazz-mine/README.md

 #####Note:

-1. Contrary to the Jasmine suggestion, most of the times, source code is written in the "spec" folder itself for ease.
+1. Contrary to the convention suggested by Jasmine, most of the times, source code is written within the spec files, for ease.
 2. Further plan is to elaborate code-commets, to be more explanatory.